hbleie/sportskalender-in-terminal/README.md

 Displays the football page from VGs sportskalender in the terminal.

 Run the command `sport fotball` to display the football page.

+### `vintersport`

+Displays all winter sports in VGs sportskalender in the terminal.

+Run the command `sport vintersport` to display vintersport events